mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/classes_and_objects.md

 ## What is OOP and Why is it important?

 Object oriented programming is a programming paradigm.
+It was created to deal with growing complexity of large software systems.
 As software systems grow in size, they become complex and it becomes hard to maintain them.
 OOP was created to deal with this problem.

 If a software program contains several dependent parts, then changing something in one part effects several other parts which makes making a small change a very difficult task.